 - If you are particularly interested in dreams — either in psychology, spirituality or in psychic studies — trying lucid dreaming could help you in your research.

-If you're writing fiction or even creating a world for a computer game, you may also be asking “what is lucid dreaming to me?”
-Lucid dreaming can help you visualise your project idea as if you were actually in the story or game.
+- If you're writing fiction or even creating a world for a computer game, you may also be asking “what is lucid dreaming to me?”
+Lucid dreaming can help you visualize your project idea as if you were actually in the story or game.
 You could ask your characters how they feel about something or what they think will happen.

-Some people compose music in their lucid dreams.
+- Some people compose music in their lucid dreams.

-Lucid dreams can be realistic enough to rehearse a speech or musical performance.
+- Lucid dreams can be realistic enough to rehearse a speech or musical performance.

-You can relive previous dreams or experiences.
+- You can relive previous dreams or experiences.

-They can help in dream interpretation and communicating with your subconscious
+- They can help in dream interpretation and communicating with your subconscious.

-There are differing views on this.
+- There are differing views on this.
 Some people claim to have organised shared dreams or precognitive dreams through lucid dreaming.
 Others say these are simply created in the brain like any other dream, something like self-hypnosis.
-What is lucid dreaming to a psychic?
 Most psychics will be able to relay prophecies from their lucid dreams.

-It is quite rare to have regular lucid dreams naturally, although most people have had a lucid dream at some point in their lives.
+- It is quite rare to have regular lucid dreams naturally, although most people have had a lucid dream at some point in their lives.
 If you want to increase the frequency of your lucid dreams, carry on reading through these web pages.